Drink More, Not Less for Overactive Bladder

 Drink More, Not Less

-Whatever the cause of overactive bladder, there are changes you can make in your lifestyle and activities that can help.
+Whatever the cause of an overactive bladder, you can make changes in your lifestyle and activities that can help.
 One of these is making sure to drink plenty of fluids.
-Not getting enough to drink can irritate the bladder lining and make the symptoms of overactive bladder worse.
-Urine itself is an irritant when concentrated (that is, when you’re dehydrated).
+Not getting enough to drink can irritate the bladder lining and worsen the overactive bladder symptoms.
+Urine is an irritant when concentrated (that is, when dehydrated).

 Other Preventive Behavioral Measures